APPRISE Survey Research –

 Baltimore Gas and Electric (BGE) designed and implemented pilot programs to determine the effect of energy bill discounts and payment counseling on the payment timeliness of limited-income customers.
 The Graduated Rate Discount (GRAD) Program provided a range of usage-based discounts.
 Some of the customers also received a home energy audit or payment counseling phone calls.
 The Customer Assistance Maintenance Program (CAMP) pilot tested changes to BGE’s CAMP including increased bill credits, payment counseling, or both.
 APPRISE’s process and impact evaluation assessed the effectiveness of these pilots in increasing customers’ on-time bill payment and energy conservation behavior.

 The California Investor-Owned Utilities (IOUs) have introduced a Percentage of Income Payment Plan (PIPP) Pilot aimed to reduce the number of low-income households at risk of disconnection.
-The Pilot will limit energy bills to approximately four percent of a household’s income.
-APPRISE is conducting a comprehensive evaluation to assess the impact of the Pilot on payment behavior, disconnections, energy usage, and access to essential services.
-The research will include interviews with IOUs and Community-Based Organizations; surveys with participating customers; and analysis of customer bills, payments, usage, and collections actions using a matched comparison group.
-The evaluation will recommend whether the Pilot should be implemented with modifications based on the findings from the comprehensive study.
+The Pilot limited energy bills to approximately four percent of a household’s income.
+APPRISE conducted a comprehensive evaluation to assess the impact of the Pilot on payment behavior, disconnections, energy usage, and access to essential services.
+The research included interviews with IOUs and Community-Based Organizations; surveys with participating customers; and analysis of customer bills, payments, usage, and collections actions using a matched comparison group.

 PGW’s Customer Responsibility Program provides low-income PGW customers with a reduced bill to increase energy affordability.
 Their other Universal Service Programs provide energy efficiency services, case management services, and emergency bill payment assistance.
 The 2019 evaluation assessed the characteristics of program participants, payment compliance by program participants, and arrearage forgiveness received by program participants.
 The research estimated the impact of the program on affordability, payments, and collections actions and costs.
 Evaluation activities included interviews with program managers and staff, needs assessment, in-depth interviews with participating customers, and analysis of customer billing, payment, and collections data.